Omar-oymk/printf/README.md

 # printf

-## Creating printf function in c from scratch
+## Creating printf function in C from scratch